react-native-community/discussions-and-proposals/core-meetings/README.md

 The topics listed below have ongoing meetings.
 Expect to see more notes and proposals on these subjects.
 Please note that this is not be an exhaustive list; members are welcome to introduce topics where there is opportunity to collaborate, and being listed is not a barrier to progress.

+### Issue Management

+The primary goal of the issue management meeting is to ensure processes are in place that lead to actionable issues - those that are labeled properly and include clear reproduction steps.

 ### Continuous Integration

 _Lead by [@grabbou](https://twitter.com/grabbou)_